Talk about a toy you liked in your childhood.: IELTS Speaking Cue Card

 What other toys did you enjoy playing with as a child?

-Apart from the remote-controlled helicopter, I also loved building blocks and action figures.
-Building blocks allowed me to create anything I imagined, while action figures let me engage in imaginative play, creating stories and adventures.
-Each toy had its own charm and contributed to my creativity.
+Besides the remote-controlled helicopter, I also loved building blocks and action figures.
+Building blocks allowed me to create different structures, while action figures let me engage in imaginative play.
+Each toy offered a unique way to express my creativity and have fun.

 Practice other cue cards